jgerrish/forbidden-bands/README.md

 Currently it supports fixed-length PETSCII strings.
 PETSCII is the character set used on early Commodore Business Machines systems.

+# Examples

+To convert a PETSCII string to a Unicode string on the command line:

+echo -n -e "\x0eABCD\x8e" | cargo run --example petscii_to_unicode

 # Contributing

 Other 8-bit string support is welcome.
 Some other string types may be